MohammedThoufiq/ats-resume-checker/README.md

 # 📝 ATS Resume Checker

-An AI-powered ATS (Applicant Tracking System) resume checker web application that evaluates resumes for job readiness using NLP techniques.
+An Basic AI-powered ATS (Applicant Tracking System) resume checker web application that evaluates resumes for job readiness using NLP techniques.
 It calculates a matching score between the resume content and the job description and helps users improve their resumes for better job application success.

 ---